rkd3234/Money-Transaction-API-JMeter/README.md

 # demo-transaction-api-jmeter

 ## Project summary:
-This project shows how to find out transaction testing using JMeter
+This project shows how to test transaction using JMeter

 ## Technology used:
 - JMeter